Booking Information

 Refreshments

-The following venues will be offering refreshments before and after their concerts: St. Mary’s Church, Moorlands Cricket Club, Trinity Methodist Church and Mirfield Masonic Hall.
-Eastthorpe Hall will have a welcoming pop‑up coffee stall and Italian Ice Cream trike in front of their premises plus a catering service inside the building ready to serve visitors throughout the afternoon.
+The following venues will be offering refreshments before and after their concerts: St Mary’s Church, Moorlands Cricket Club, Trinity Methodist Church, and Mirfield Masonic Hall.
+Eastthorpe Hall will have a welcoming pop‑up coffee stall and Italian ice‑cream trike in front of their premises.

 Make the reservation